 One of the great things about this little-black-dress of a low carb pizza crust is that you can dress it up however you want!

-- Sweeten the dough with a little Erythritol, spread with cream cheese and fruit for a healthy dessert pizza (dark chocolate drizzle optional!).
+- Sweeten the dough.
+With little keto sweeteners like Erythritol, spread with cream cheese and low carb fruits for a healthy dessert pizza (dark chocolate drizzle optional!)

 Low Carb Pizza CrustPrint Recipe Pin Recipe

 - Mozzarella shredded